Water infrastructure project uncovers Iron Age skeletons in Lincolnshire

 Construction on the first section, which runs from Lincoln to Grantham, is due to begin this Spring.

-James Crompton, Direction of the Strategic Pipeline project for Anglian Water, said: “Our work does occasionally mean we discover historical remains and artefacts, which is both exciting and important.
+James Crompton, Director of the Strategic Pipeline project for Anglian Water, said: “Our work does occasionally mean we discover historical remains and artefacts, which is both exciting and important.

 “We recognise the immense value of finds like this and will always work with experts to handle the discoveries in an appropriate manner.
 We care about the areas in which we are working and will always be respectful of anything we find.